Vasagi20/Donation-management-system-project-.-Inforios-software-technologies-internship-project/README.md

-🩵 Donation Management System (DMS)
+Donation Management System

-📍 Internship Project – Inforios Software Technologies, Thanjavur 📘 Project Overview
+📍 Internship Project – Inforios Software Technologies, Thanjavur

+📘 Project Overview

-The Donation Management System (DMS) is a web-based application developed during my internship at Inforios Software Technologies, Thanjavur.
+The Donation Management System  is a web-based application developed during my internship at Inforios Software Technologies, Thanjavur.
-The project is built using FastAPI, Python, PostgreSQL, and follows the CRS (Client–Repository–Service) architecture.
+It is built using FastAPI, Python, PostgreSQL, and follows the CRS (Client–Repository–Service) architecture.

-This system helps organizations manage donations efficiently by allowing users to register, donate, and interact through a secure, user-friendly interface.
-It also provides an admin panel for managing donors, feedback, and donation records.
+The system is designed to streamline the process of managing donations and donors by providing a secure, easy-to-use platform.
+It enables users to register, donate, send feedback, and view their profiles, while administrators can manage all records efficiently.

 🚀 Features

-🔐 User Authentication – Login & registration with validation.
+🔐 User Authentication – Secure login and registration system.

-🏠 Home Page – Displays donation activities and organization info.
+🏠 Home Page – Displays donation activities and organization details.

-📊 Dashboard – Admin and user dashboard for managing data.
+📊 Dashboard – Provides a summary of donations and users.

-👤 Profile Page – View and edit user information.
+👤 Profile Page – Allows users to view and edit personal details.

-💬 Feedback Section – Submit and manage donor feedback.
+💬 Feedback Section – Collects and manages user feedback.

-📨 Contact Us – Send messages or queries to the organization.
+📨 Contact Us Page – Enables users to send messages to the organization.

-🧩 CRUD Operations – Create, Read, Update, and Delete functionalities for donations, feedback, and users.
+🧩 CRUD Operations – Perform Create, Read, Update, and Delete functions for donors, feedback, and donations.

-🗄️ PostgreSQL Database – Stores all user and donation data securely.
+🗄️ PostgreSQL Database – Securely stores and manages data.

 🧱 Tech Stack
-Component	Technology Used
+Component	Technology
 Frontend	HTML, CSS, JavaScript
 Backend	FastAPI (Python)
 Architecture	CRS (Client–Repository–Service)
 Database	PostgreSQL
 Server	Uvicorn
-🗂️ Project Structure
-donation-management-system/
-│
-├── app/
-│   ├── main.py              # Application entry point
-│   ├── models/              # Database models
-│   ├── schemas/             # Pydantic schemas
-│   ├── services/            # Business logic
-│   ├── repository/          # Database queries
-│   ├── routes/              # API routes
-│   └── templates/ & static/ # HTML, CSS, JS files
-│
-├── requirements.txt         # Dependencies
-└── README.md                # Project documentation

 ⚙️ Installation & Setup
 1️⃣ Clone the repository
 git clone https://github.com/your-username/donation-management-system.git
 cd donation-management-system

-2️⃣ Create and activate virtual environment python -m venv venv venv\Scripts\activate     # For Windows
+2️⃣ Create and activate a virtual environment python -m venv venv venv\Scripts\activate     # For Windows
 # OR